sericaia/sentence-case/README.md

 [![Build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

-Sentence case a string, with full support for non-ASCII characters.
-Also handles non-string entities, such as objects with a `toString` property, numbers and booleans.
-Empty values (`null` and `undefined`) will come out as an empty string.
+Sentence case a string.

+Supports Unicode (non-ASCII characters) and non-string entities, such as objects with a `toString` property, numbers and booleans.
+Empty values (`null` and `undefined`) will result in an empty string.

 ## Installation